codaglobal/terraform-provider-tmc/docs/resources/aws_nodepool.md

 ---
 page_title: "TMC: tmc_nodepool"
 layout: "tmc"
-subcategory: "Nodepool"
+subcategory: "TKG Cluster"
 description: |-
-  Creates and manages a nodepool for a cluster in the TMC platform
+  Creates and manages a nodepool for a AWS cluster in the TMC platform
 ---

 # Resource: tmc_cluster

-The TMC Cluster resource allows requesting the creation of a nodepool for a cluster in Tanzu Mission Control (TMC).
+The TMC Cluster resource allows requesting the creation of a nodepool for a AWS cluster in Tanzu Mission Control (TMC).

 ```terraform
 resource "tmc_nodepool" "example" {